Chartered Legal Executives as Judges

 Judicial Mentoring Scheme

-A new Judicial Mentoring Scheme has been developed focussing on
+A Judicial Mentoring Scheme has been developed which focuses on

 addressing under-representation of women, Black, Asian &